 What You Can Do

-If you believe you’ve been charged for accidental death and dismemberment insurance after signing up for a free offering in connection with your bank, credit union or credit card account, contact us by filling out the form on this page.
+If you believe you’ve been charged for accidental death and dismemberment insurance after signing up for a free offering in connection with your bank or credit union, contact us by filling out the form on this page.
 It’s possible that you have been deceived and misled about the offer – and paid more than you ever should have.
-A class action lawsuit could help you get your money back and require the insurance companies and Affinion to change the ways they market their products.
+A class action lawsuit could help you get your money back and require the insurance companies and Affinion/Franklin-Madison to change the way they market their products.